yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 ## Design

-**Question 1**

-How will you provide an SLA in excess of 99.95% (per month) for the overall claims application?
+1. How will you provide an SLA in excess of 99.95% (per month) for the overall claims application?

 -  Consider each application tier: Web, database, and domain controllers.